The Great Victoria Desert (GVD) is not even near Victoria. It was, however, named after the same queen by the explorer Ernest Giles in 1875.

 Visitors: Entries in the Visitors' Book at Voakes Hill Corner indicate that, between 1987 and 1993, visitor numbers trebled and vehicle numbers doubled.

-Mamungari Conservation Park: Most of the Friends' work to date has taken place in Mamungari.
+Mamungari Conservation Park: Most of the Friends' work to date has taken place in and around Mamungari.
 In 2004 the park, formerly known as the Unnamed Conservation Park, was handed back to the Maralinga Tjarutja people of Oak Valley.
 The Park was renamed Mamungari Conservation Park on November 30, 2006.
 The park is now managed by a co-management board.
 In general terms, the meaning of Mamungari is 'a place of harmful spirits'.

 Atomic Bomb Tests: Between 1953 and 1957, the British exploded nine atomic bombs in the GVD - two at Emu and seven at Maralinga.
 The largest was the 26.6 kiloton Taranaki test at Maralinga on 9 October 1957.
 Up to 600 additional 'minor' tests involved the explosive scattering of highly toxic 'dirty' materials like plutonium, uranium and beryllium.
 Several local Aboriginal families were severely affected by the tests and the true extent of the health problems associated with contamination over a much wider area is difficult to quantify.
 Service personnel who were deliberately exposed to the tests have died.
 Massive cleaup operations have been undertaken with varying degrees of success.
 The Friends have travelled to some of the 'ground zero' test markers during field trips, but camping in the area is not recommended.